Oct 7, 2021

 Alberta Driver’s License Renewal FAQs

 If you are caught driving with an expired driver’s license you could face a fine of up to $200.
-You could also see your costs increase or have difficulty getting coverage when you policy comes up for renewal.
+You could also see your Alberta car insurance increase or have difficulty getting coverage when it comes time for renewal.

 While there is no official grace period for renewing your license, you do have 6 months to renew without having to take additional steps.